 You've heard of Spanish or vanish, but what about divide or hide?
-Last year, Duolingo launched a new Math course in an effort to expand our mission beyond Language, into subjects we believe have the power to create new opportunities for our learners.
+Last year, Duolingo launched a new Math course in an effort to expand our mission beyond language, into subjects we believe have the power to create new opportunities for our learners.
 Along the way, our team has discovered that teaching math comes with its own unique challenges – and we've been developing a formula that we're excited to share.

-How do we teach Language?
+How do we teach language?

 In our language courses, each lesson is constructed from knowledge components – you can think of these as words, characters, or phrases.
 While the prompt and input of a given exercise may change, the knowledge component itself will always be represented as text.